KaiserBarbarossa/MyBrowse/README.md

 MyBrowse is available via the AUR.
 To install it just type:

     git clone https://aur.archlinux.org/mybrowse.git && cd mybrowse
-    makepkg -s
+    makepkg -si

-    pacman -U /PATH/TO/mybrowse-*-any.pkg.tar.zst
+Or use your prefered AUR-helper.
 It would be a pleasure, if you’d vote for the AUR under [https://aur.archlinux.org/packages/mybrowse](https://aur.archlinux.org/packages/mybrowse).

 ## Features